 - Non-Flowering Plants: Plants which do not bare flowers are known as non-flowering plants.
 Examples are: Ferns, Mosses, etc.

 Plants have the capability of making their own food.
 They can do so with the help of sunlight and water.
 Plants cannot move from one place to another like human beings and animals, most plants are rooted to the ground.
 Plants produce oxygen which is the most important need of lying organisms to survive.
 There are more than 3 lakh species of plants on Earth!

 There are five main parts of plants, i.e. Roots, Stem, Leaves, Fruits and Flowers.
 Let’s get to know about each part of a plant and the role it plays.

-Roots: Roots are the part of plants which are found underground.
+Roots are the part of plants that are found underground.
 It is the most important part of the plant.
 Roots hold the plant firm and strong in the soil.
-The main function of the roots is to absorb mineral and water from the soil.
+The main function of the roots is to absorb minerals and water from the soil.
 They even store the reserve food material for later use by the plants.

 Primary roots are formed by the direct elongation of the radicle.
 They grow in the dicots.
 Secondary roots are known as Tertiary roots.
 Those types of plants which are monocots have a large number of roots in place of the primary root because it has a short life span.

-Leaves: Another most important part of the plant are the leaves.
-Leaves carry within them chlorophyll which is used by plants to prepare their food by the help of sunlight, water and carbon dioxide.
+Another most important part of the plant is the leaves.
+Leaves carry within them chlorophyll which is used by plants to prepare their food with the help of sunlight, water and carbon dioxide.
 There are three primary parts of a leaf: lamina, leaf base and petiole.